 The central staircase has a commanding presence (lines of concrete climbing the building, timber stairs inside them), this draws you upwards but the vertical impetus is offset by the ‘courtyard’ – an auditorium of oversized steps ranged to face into the building.
 Those perching on the steps are framed by an 8m gap between super-sized sliding doors.
 From the refuge of the steps staff and students have the prospect of the whole ground floor spread out before them, a commanding position that also gives views up into the library through internal windows.
 The courtyard is crisscrossed with routes, students cut through it to the bike park or, at a high level, between library and dance studios, perhaps leaning on the balustrade to spot a friend.
 It has space for 269 seated but is more likely to be used for a student fashion show than a lecture, says Spier.
 Its orientation is one of the products of a special part of this project, the adjudication committee.
 This was the group of competition judges – including Spier, architect John Jenner and university governer Nancy Cogswell – which selected Grafton Architects.
 They met at key points in the process to wrestle with big questions and ask difficult questions.
 Importantly, they were separate from the project or finance committee.

 But the most radical element of the building is the loggias that edge it on the three sides.
 They might appear in photographs as a well done exercise in facadism: extended brises soleil, that give the facade depth, play with your sense of scale and green higher levels of the building.
 But more fundamentally they transform regulatory compliance on means of escape into a joyful everyday freedom.
 Instead of dark cores with escape stairs, students can trip down the outside stairs cascading along the facades from the fifth floor, straight into lectures in the next door building to the south, or northwards alongside the dark holm oaks in a pocket park.
-Students can get out to the fresh air, to look over Kingston while talking on the phone, to work among tall grasses of roof terraces, or – by the café at the top – to take a royal view of Windsor Castle.
+Students can get out to the fresh air, to look over Kingston while talking on the phone, to work among tall grasses of roof terraces, or – by the café at the top – to take a royal view of Hampton Court.
 On the ground floor the loggias land as a colonnade, a civic presence onto an expanded street-side strip of green.

 Anyone who has been keeping up with the climate impact of the embodied carbon of our buildings would feel uneasy walking into a building that so revels in its concrete construction.
 Grafton’s position is that the concrete has to justify itself, pointing to the reduction in waste of using precast, prestressed compared to in situ concrete and a ‘lean’ structure.
 Blast furnace slag made up 36% of structural elements, reducing cement use.
 Grafton director Gerard Carty describes the structure of the floor plates as ‘car park decks’, the fins of the double T beams ensuring maximum span capacity.
 Open library seating flows through the building, gently ordered by the structure.
 ‘We wanted to show the weight and order of elements,’ says Carty.
 The grid is at 6.4m centres facing the street but stepping back into the depth of the building the spans increase in length to accommodate the 12m wide performance space and 15m wide courtyard.